vimc/vimcheck/README.md

-*vimcheck* is an R package for running diagnostic checks on burden estimates submitted to the Vaccine Impact Modelling Consortium (VIMC), and on impact estimates calculated by VIMC.
+*vimcheck* is an R package for running diagnostic checks on burden estimates submitted to the Vaccine Impact Modelling Consortium (VIMC), and on vaccine impact estimates calculated by VIMC.

 ## Installation